 Based upon risk factors for past occurrences, it is likely that droughts can occur across New Jersey in the future.
-In addition, as projected temperatures increase (see climate change impacts), the probability for future droughts will likely increase as well.
-Therefore it is likely that droughts will occur in New Jersey of varied severity in the future.
+In addition, as projected temperatures increase, the probability for future droughts will likely increase as well.
+Therefore, it is likely that droughts will occur in New Jersey of varied severity in the future.